csci-1301/csci-1301.github.io/labs/Casting/readme.md

     Generally, you need an explicit cast if an implicit conversion would lead to data loss.
 Since all possible `int` values are also valid `float` values, no explicit cast is needed!

 #.
-Do these cases need an explicit cast, or will an explicit conversion work?
+Do these cases need an explicit cast, or will an implicit conversion work?
 Try them in your IDE to check your answers!

 - `double` to `int`
 - `int` to `double`